piyush1146115/Kubernetes-Up-and-Running/Chapter 20: Policy and Governance for Kubernetes Clusters/index.md

 Mutating admission happens before validating admission, so createconstraints that validate the mutations you expect to apply to the specific resource.

 ### Data Replication

+Gatekeeper can be configured to cache specific resources into Open Policy Agent to allow comparisons across resources.
+The resource in [Example](./config-sync.yaml) configures Gatekeeper to cache Namespace and Pod resources.

+### Policy Library

+The Gatekeeper project has a great [policy library](https://github.com/open-policy-agent/gatekeeper-library).
+It contains a general library with the most common policies as well as pod-security-policy library that models the capabilities of the PodSecurityPolicy API as Gatekeeper policy.